 Sorbaria sorbifolia is a tough, adaptable plant with good deer resistance.
-Mr. Mustard™ has very appealing yellow spring foliage with flashes of red, pink and orange.
-Not only does it hold its color better than ‘Sem’ but it it’s about half the size: 2-3′ tall and 3-4′ wide.
+Mr. Mustard™ has very appealing yellow spring foliage with flashes of red, pink, and orange.
+Not only does it hold its color better than ‘Sem,’ but it’s about half the size: 2-3′ tall and 3-4′ wide.

 It can also sucker a bit, so you want to use it in a constricted area to contain its growth.
 It will grow in full sun or part shade.

-Now that I’ve shown it you I have to admit that you can’t get this plant yet.
+Now that I’ve shown it to you, I have to admit that you can’t get this plant yet.
 But it should start cropping up online late next season…and at garden centers in 2022.

 But read on if you want to get your hands on a preview plant.

 I know you’re not done learning about the bears yet.

 Me neither.
 Explore.com has live webcams where you can see the bears in action!
 You can catch them here on the Bear Cam – Lower River, here on the River Watch Bear Cam, or on many other cams, they have located at the Katmai National Park in Alaska.

 Seems like a pretty fun activity for any parent to do with their kids, especially for those who are looking for homeschooling content.
 Explore.org has a page that tells us what’s important about fat bears, and this page has loads of other lesson plans.